dee-kap/deekap/content/non-tech/2024-02-01-gbww/index.md

 Another distant goal is that maybe someone else will also get inspired to pursue the path of life-long learning.
 From experience I can tell you that, it is a lot of fun.

-I am looking forward to reading this books and in the process learn a thing or two.
+I am looking forward to reading the books and in the process learn a thing or two.